emrekutlug/getting-started-with-pyspark/README.md

 ### Create RDD from external file

-The second and mostly used way to create RDD is from external dataset.
+The second and most common way to create RDDs is from an external data set.
 To do this, we can use SparkContext's textFile method.
 In the following example, we use 5000_points.txt dataset.
 To do this, we use path to dataset as an argument to textFile method.

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2011.09.36.png" alt="drawing" width="800" height="200"/>